David Ruffin: Collaborations

-In 1982, Ruffin and Eddie Kendricks re-joined the Temptations for the recording of their album Reunion and a tour to promote the album.
-The album included the R&B hit "Standing on the Top" with Rick James.
-The reunion tour was short-lived, however, as Ruffin started to miss shows as a result of his cocaine addiction, leading the group to be fined thousands of dollars.
-Otis Williams fired Ruffin from the group for the second and final time (along with Kendricks, whose voice was weakened due to heavy smoking) by Christmas 1982.
+In 1982, Ruffin and Eddie Kendricks re-joined the Temptations for the recording of their album Reunion and a tour to promote the album, which included the R&B hit, "Standing on the Top", that the group recorded with Rick James.
+However, the reunion tour was short-lived since Ruffin repeatedly failed to show up for concerts while using cocaine, leading the group to be fined thousands of dollars.
+Otis Williams fired Ruffin from the group for the second and final time by Christmas 1982.

-Ruffin started touring with Kendricks (who dropped the "s" from his last name at this time) as a duo act in 1985.
+Ruffin started touring with Kendricks (who dropped the "s" from his last name at this time) as a duo act in 1985 when he was also dismissed for his poor singing.
 That year, longtime Temptations fans Hall & Oates teamed up with Ruffin and Kendrick to perform at the re-opening of the Apollo Theater in New York.
 Their performance was released as a successful live album and single.
 The four singers also sang a medley of Temptations hits at Live Aid on July 13, 1985.
 In 1985, a live medley of "The Way You Do the Things You Do" and "My Girl" was released by Hall & Oates featuring Ruffin and Kendrick.
-It reached #20 on the Billboard Hot 100, #12 on the Adult Contemporary chart, and #40 on the R&B chart.
+It reached number 20 on the Billboard Hot 100, number 12 on the Adult Contemporary chart, and number 40 on the R&B chart.
 The single earned Ruffin his first and only Grammy nomination.
 John Oates later wrote a minor hit single for Ruffin and Kendrick, but the two duos fell out, allegedly due to Daryl Hall's objections to Ruffin's heavy drug use.

 After being inducted into the Rock and Roll Hall of Fame with the Temptations in 1989, Ruffin, Kendrick and Dennis Edwards began touring and recording as "Ruffin/Kendrick/Edwards: Former Leads of The Temptations".
 In 1991, they completed a successful month-long tour of England which grossed nearly $300,000.
-At the time of his death they were planning a European tour.
-He had finished recording the single "Hurt the One You Love" for Motorcity Records.
+At the time of his death, they were planning a European tour.
+Ruffin's final recording in his lifetime was "Hurt the One You Love", which was released as a solo record for Motorcity Records.